daizutabi/mkapi/docs/examples.md

 * Docstring of `__init__` function is treated as a class-level docstring.
 * Type annotation using `typing` package (`List` and `Tuple` in this case) is converted into readable style.
 So far, only `List` and `Tuple` are supported.
-* Bound method (`message` in this case) has a `METHOD` prefix instead of a `FUNCTION` prefix.
+* Bound methods (`message` in this case) have a `METHOD` prefix instead of a `FUNCTION` prefix.
-* Type detection from type annotation for property has not been supported.
+* If callable objects have neither `Returns` nor `Yields`, the type appears on the object definition line like type annotation.
+* For properties, the type can be written at the beginning of the docstring or type annotation as well as functions.
 * Read-only property and read-write property are automatically determined.

 ## Data Class